dorianps/docker/antsr/README.md

 ```bash
 sh Run.antsr.linux.sh
 ```
 You will see a command line prompt asking a couple of questions, then the browser will open with the RStudio login page.
 When you are done, please press enter at the command line prompt to stop the ANTsR docker container.
 If you did not build the container yourself, it will be download the `:latest` build from DockerHub [~3Gb].
+The container being started is the one with the tag `:latest`, which will contain always the most up to date ANTsR container.